 Large metal appliances

-For example*: dishwashers, dryers, freezers, furnaces, ovens, ranges, refrigerators, stoves, wall ovens, washers, water heaters, washing machines
+For example*: dryers, freezers, furnaces, ovens, ranges, refrigerators, stoves, wall ovens, washers, water heaters, washing machines, dishwashers (if mostly metal)

 Largely plastic items (See Appliances, small)